ankitpokhrel/jira-cli/README.md

 See [releases page](https://github.com/ankitpokhrel/jira-cli/releases) for more info.
 Other installation options will be available later.

 ## Getting started

+#### Cloud server

 1. [Get a Jira API token](https://id.atlassian.com/manage-profile/security/api-tokens) and export it to your shell as a `JIRA_API_TOKEN` variable.
 Add it to your shell configuration file, for instance, `$HOME/.bashrc`, so that the variable is always available.
+2. Run `jira init`, select installation type as `Cloud`, and provide required details to generate a config file required for the tool.

+#### On-premise Installation

+1. Export the password you use to login to Jira as a `JIRA_API_TOKEN` variable.
+Add it to your shell configuration file, for instance, `$HOME/.bashrc`, so that the variable is always available.
-2. Run `jira init` to generate a config file required for the tool.
+2. Run `jira init`, select installation type as `Local`, and provide required details to generate a config file required for the tool.

 #### Shell completion
 Check `jira completion --help` for more info on setting up a bash/zsh shell completion.